Introduction to Godot vs Unity

 Has an easy to understand IDE

 In the gamin society, both of these game engines are considered great.
 However, they both stand out in their respective fields.
-Unity is known for mobile game development and is rated highly in 3D games field.
-This is because of its rich features, affordability and great tools.
-Godot on the other hand is known for superb work flow with nodes.
+Unity is known for mobile game development and is rated highly in the 3D games field.
+This is because of its rich features, affordability, and great tools.
+Godot on the other hand is known for the superb workflow with nodes.
 Each node is a single object and can inherit from any other node.
 Many nodes make a scene meaning that even scenes have the inheritance property as long as they have the same root node.
 Nodes can be difficult to master if you have never worked with them before.
 For people used to them, it is a very intuitive and great design tool.

 The answer to Godot vs Unity Game Engines is simple.
 If you are looking to get a job in gaming industry or You want to focus mainly on 3D games then Unity is the best choice for you.
 If you want to go full indie with 2D games then Godot is best.
 Godot 3D support may improve in the future but it will never be able to match woth Unity standards.